projekta2/projekta2/README.md

 That background shapes everything I ship: obsession with detail, bilingual UX from day one, and dark mode that actually works.

-Now I'm building Chrome extensions — small, focused tools for freelancers and developers who value their time — and sharing the engineering decisions behind them in public.
+Now I'm building **Chrome extensions** for freelancers and developers — and **open‑source resources** for the community, with everything documented in public.

 <br />